JIT-A/JIT-Smart/README.md

-This repository contains the source code and the guidelines for reproducing the paper "JIT-Smart: A A Multi-Task Learning Framework for Just-In-Time Defect Prediction and Localization"
+This repository contains the source code and the guidelines for reproducing the paper "JIT-Smart: A Multi-Task Learning Framework for Just-In-Time Defect Prediction and Localization"

 The reproduction steps are as follows: